Graph Kernels: A Survey: Applications of Graph Kernels

 \subsection{Bioinformatics}

 Bioinformatics is also one of the major application domains of graph representations and therefore, of graph kernels.
 Recent advances in technology have delivered a step change in our ability to sequence genomes, measure gene expression levels, and test large numbers of potential regulatory interactions between genes.
 Despite these advancements, some problems of high interest such as the experimental determination of the function of a protein still remain both expensive and time-consuming.
 Interestingly, the above-mentioned processes produce large volumes of data which can give rise to various types of graphs, such as protein structures, protein and gene co-expression networks, or protein-protein interaction networks.
 These graphs can then be processed by computational approaches such as graph kernels, and provide solutions to some of these challenging problems.
-Among others, in the field of bioinformatics, graph kernels have been applied to the prediction of the function of proteins with known sequence and structure \cite{borgwardt2005protein,schietgat2015predicting}, to the identification of the interactions that are involved in disease outbreak and progression \cite{borgwardt2007graphkernels}, to the analysis of functional non-coding RNA sequences \cite{sato2008directed}, to the identification of temporally localized relationships among genes \cite{antoniotti2010application}, and to the prediction of domain-peptide interactions \cite{kundu2013graph}.
+Among others, in the field of bioinformatics, graph kernels have been applied to the prediction of the function of proteins with known sequence and structure \shortcite{borgwardt2005protein,schietgat2015predicting}, to the identification of the interactions that are involved in disease outbreak and progression \shortcite{borgwardt2007graphkernels}, to the analysis of functional non-coding RNA sequences \shortcite{sato2008directed}, to the identification of temporally localized relationships among genes \shortcite{antoniotti2010application}, and to the prediction of domain-peptide interactions \shortcite{kundu2013graph}.